AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_engine/plugin_apis.md

 ## Building and rendering procedural meshes

 Your plug-in can use the `MeshObjectApi` and the `RenderBufferApi` together to build new meshes at runtime, and to render them in the scene.
-The new objects are shaded with dynamic lighting, exactly as if you had placed the objects into the scene in the Stingray editor.
+The new objects are shaded with dynamic lighting, exactly as if you had placed the objects into the scene in the editor.

 For a working example that shows how a plug-in can create and render meshes on the fly, see the `render_plugin/plugin.cpp` file in the engine plug-in examples.
-This plug-in programmatically creates a mesh shaped like the word Stingray, and deforms the mesh each frame to simulate a cloth effect:
+This plug-in programmatically creates a mesh shaped like the word "Stingray", and deforms the mesh each frame to simulate a cloth effect:

 ![Procedural mesh rendering example](../../images/procedural_mesh_example.png)